jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 	- Same for RMB6B, but from channel B - synonymous with VB016
 	- VB016 is breaker failure from channel C
 - SV3T is loss of voltage trip - local bit 1, no permissives, no timer by default
-- SV9T
+- SV9T - automation tripping
-	- Pickup should be set to Value greater than slowest tripping time of fuse on load.
-This is to protect against a fault on the switch/bus.????
+	- Pickup should be set to Value greater than slowest tripping time of fuse on load????
+This is to protect against a fault on the switch/bus????

 - SD-10 W1 VB strange DNP where VB is minus 1?